Astros vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Tucker and the Houston Astros will play Luis Arraez and the Miami Marlins on Tuesday at LoanDepot park, at 6:40 PM ET.
+Alex Bregman and the Houston Astros will meet Luis Arraez and the Miami Marlins on Wednesday at LoanDepot park, at 6:40 PM ET.

-The Astros are favored in this one, at -135, while the underdog Marlins have +110 odds to upset.
-An 8.5-run over/under has been set for the game.
+The Marlins have been listed as +110 moneyline underdogs in this matchup with the favored Astros (-135).
+The total for the matchup has been set at 8 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.